100 GREAT PLACES TO STAY IN COSTA RICA

 All major credit cards accepted

-Room Amenities: TV, Ceiling fan, Coffee maker, Refrigerator/minibar, In-room safe, Bathtub, Private outdoor space, Internet access in reception
+Room Amenities: AC, Ceiling fan, Coffee maker, Refrigerator/minibar, Private outdoor space with hot tub

 How to get here: